datanav/docs/cron-expressions.rst

 ================

 Cron expressions encode a repeating interval of time.
 The format supported by the pump machinery of the Sesam node is explained in more detail below.
-It follows mostly the explanation here: https://en.wikipedia.org/wiki/Cron
+It mostly follows the explanation here: https://en.wikipedia.org/wiki/Cron but note that the special character ``W`` and ``#`` is not supported by our implementation.

 Syntax
 ------